r48n34/Patterns-generator/README.md

 ## Logs

 ### 27/02/2024
-- Added shitf Rows and Cols spacing for advance usage.
+- Added shift Rows and Cols spacing for advance usage.